9pm - 29th August 2012

 One of the early Hadith compilations was Muatta of Imam Malik , compiled by Malik bin Anas (d.
 179 AH/795 CE).
 A fragmentary papyri manuscript of this collection from the time of the author is extant to this day.
 It can be seen here:

 This clearly shows that the Hadith literature existed in textual form and was written with extreme care and enthusiasm.
 Malik bin Anas was a student of Nafi’, who was a student of Abdullah bin Umar and Abdullah narrated directly from the Prophet Muhammad (peace be upon him).
 This is an uninterrupted chain of Hadith (also known as the Golden Chain).
 Malik narrates extensively from Nafi’ in his book and all these reports reach the Prophet Muhammad directly and some of these reports can be verified in manuscript form in international libraries.

 Holland's unjustified rejection of the oral and textual Islamic tradition forces him to attempt a coherent alternative.
 Admitting that he cannot do this, many times describing his source of information as a "black hole", he uses certain Quranic verses in an attempt to justify his revisionist approach to the Islamic narrative.
-Holland uses the story of the Prophet Lot and the so-called non-mention of the city of Mecca as means to justify his alternative theory.
+Holland uses the story of the Prophet Lot and the so-called ambiguous mention of the city of Mecca as means to justify his alternative theory.